spiral/docs/orm/basics.md

 }
 ```

-> You can use accessor method `setData` to specify new balance value without deltas.
-Use `serializeData()` to get mocked accessor value.
+> You can use the accessor method `setData` to specify the new balance value without deltas.
+Use `serializeData()` to get the mocked accessor value.

-The whole point of solid state and such accessor can be decribed using resulted update statement:
+The whole point of solid state and such accessor is described using the resulting update statement:

 ```sql
 UPDATE "primary_users"